Rossana Rodriguez-Sanchez

-Rossana Rodríguez Sanchez (born November 13, 1978) is a Chicago politician and community organizer.
+Rossana Rodríguez-Sánchez (born November 13, 1978) is a Chicago politician and community organizer.
 She is the alderwoman of Chicago's 33rd ward, having taken office as a member of the Chicago City Council in May 2019.
 She won election to that office after defeating incumbent Deb Mell in the 2019 Chicago aldermanic elections.
 She is a member of the Democratic Socialists of America.
+She also serves as the Democratic committeeperson for the 33rd ward.

 Early life, education, and career

-Rodriguez-Sanchez was born in Humacao, Puerto Rico in 1978.
+Rodriguez-Sanchez was born in Humacao, Puerto Rico.
 Her father was a community organizer, and Rodriguez-Sanchez cites attending a protest against the Roosevelt Roads Naval Station's practice of diverting water from her community as one of her earliest moments of political consciousness.
-She received a Bachelor’s in Theater Education from the University of Puerto Rico at Río Piedras in 2003, as well as a Master’s in Applied Theater from the University of Manchester in 2007.
+She received a Bachelor’s in Theater Education from the University of Puerto Rico at Río Piedras in 2003, and a Master’s in Applied Theater from the University of Manchester in 2007.

-Rodriguez-Sanchez worked as a drama teacher in Puerto Rico before austerity cuts to public education on the island led her to move to Albany Park, Chicago and accept the position of Resident Director of the Albany Park Theater Project.
+Rodriguez-Sanchez worked as a drama teacher in Puerto Rico before austerity cuts to public education on the island led her to move to Albany Park, Chicago where she worked as Resident Director of the Albany Park Theater Project.
 While working with APTP to create community theater that reflected the daily struggles of people in working-class, largely immigrant community, Rodriguez-Sanchez became involved with the Immigrant Youth Justice League, an organization led by undocumented youth to combat deportations.

 Chicago City Council

 2019 campaign

-After announcing her intention to run for 33rd Ward Alderman in May 2018, Rodriguez-Sanchez soon drew comparisons to Alexandria Ocasio-Cortez, a fellow Democratic Socialists of America member of Puerto Rican heritage who won a U.S. House Democratic primary election in June 2018 as a heavy underdog.
+After announcing her intention to run for 33rd Ward Alderman in May 2018, Rodriguez-Sanchez drew a comparison by —Chicago Reader to Alexandria Ocasio-Cortez, a fellow Democratic Socialists of America member of Puerto Rican heritage who won a U.S. House Democratic primary election in June 2018 as a heavy underdog.
 Rodriguez-Sanchez placed first in the February 26, 2019 general election with 42.1% of the vote, advancing to a head-to-head runoff with the incumbent Deb Mell.
-She then won the April 2, 2019 runoff election by 13 votes, ending nearly 44 years of Mell family control of the 33rd Ward seat.
+She won the April 2, 2019 runoff election by 13 votes, ending nearly 44 years of Mell family control of the 33rd Ward seat.